AndersStendevad/cookiecutter-hpc/README.md

 The one and only cookiecutter for working on a hpc cluster.
 Includes everything you need to start training you ML projects.

 ## Documentation
-You can find documenation here: [github.com/pages/AndersStendevad/cookiecutter-hpc/](github.com/pages/AndersStendevad/cookiecutter-hpc/)
+You can find documentation here: [github.com/pages/AndersStendevad/cookiecutter-hpc/](https://www.github.com/pages/AndersStendevad/cookiecutter-hpc/)

 ## Install for development
 <code>pip install tox</code>